hassio-addons/addon-emqx/emqx/DOCS.md

 1. Check the logs of the "EMQX" to see if everything went well.
 1. Open the Web UI.

+**Note**: The default username and password is admin / public.
+You will be prompted to change the password at the first login.

 ## Configuration

 **Note**: _Remember to restart the add-on when the configuration is changed._